· min · 2445

 Hummingbird

-Mount Isabel de Torres at 2,600 feet.
-You’re there for views, the Christ statue, botanical gardens.
+Up on Mount Isabel de Torres, you’re there for the views, the Christ statue, and the botanical gardens.
+But between the flowers, watch for hummingbirds.

 Three species you might catch:

-• Vervain Hummingbird - Second-smallest bird on Earth.
-Weighs less than a penny.
+• Vervain Hummingbird - one of the smallest birds on Earth, weighing less than a penny

-• Antillean Mango - Emerald green, curved bill
+• Antillean Mango - emerald green, with a curved bill

-Don’t watch the flowers.
-Watch the air between them.
-Hummingbirds don’t perch - they hover three seconds, feed, vanish.
-Wings beat 50-80 times per second.
-That buzz?
-That’s the sound.
+Spotting strategy: don’t watch the flowers, watch the air between them.
+Hummingbirds don’t perch for long - they hover a few seconds, feed, and vanish.
+Their wings beat 50-80 times per second, and that buzz is the sound.

-Early morning, before clouds roll in by 10-11 AM.
-The summit’s botanical garden is planted for them - hibiscus, tropical sage, intentional habitat.
-This is why the Puerto Plata travel guide hammers early timing for the mountain.
+Timing: early morning, before the clouds roll in around 10-11 AM.
+The summit’s botanical garden is planted for them, with hibiscus and tropical sage.
+This is why the Puerto Plata travel guide pushes an early start for the mountain.
+Views plus hummingbirds means a morning commitment.

 Magnificent Frigatebird

-Unmistakable: Massive black bird, wings bent like a W, hovering motionless above ocean.
+Unmistakable: a massive black bird, wings bent like a W, hovering motionless above the ocean.

 Frigatebird